CyclotronResearchCentre/qMRI_MSPM_AgeFx/HowTo.md

 ## Main processing steps

-The whole data processing is run from the main function `crc_qMRIage_main.m`, which it self calls a series of other function.
+The whole data processing is run from the main function `crc_qMRIage_main.m`, which itself calls a series of other function.
 Here is a brief description of these:

 - general purpose functions

   - `crc_qMRIage_defaults`,  simple function to define some default values for the processing of the dataset.
-One should at least update the basic paths for his own system and installation.
+One should at least update the basic paths for his own system and installation, i.e.

+    - `spm` :arrow_forward: folder with SPM's distribution, e.g. `D:\6a_GitHub_SPM\spm25`

+    - `mspm` :arrow_forward: folder with MSPM's distribution, e.g. `D:\6a_GitHub_SPM\MSPM`

+    - `data` :arrow_forward: main folder with the data, e.g. `D:\ccc_DATA\ds005851`
   - `crc_gzip` & `crc_gunzip`, home made functions to zip & unzip a bunch of files, based on some filters (using `spm_select` "regular expression") and potentially recursively in a folder.

 - specific processing step function